integer-net/magento2-rewritemap/README.md

 ---

-Generate RewriteMap files for Apache from Magento URL rewrites
+Generate RewriteMap files for Apache from custom Magento URL rewrites (redirects).
+This can be useful to re-use the rewrites in a different frontend.

+For example, to use the redirects in **Vue Storefront**, a reverse proxy that uses the generated rewrite maps can be configured.

 ## Installation